-The baseline projections include the adopted Board changes including demographic changes, the 7.00% rate of return assumption, and the unfunded liability amortization method change.
+The baseline projections are based on the June 30, 2022 valuation, including the 6.95% rate of return assumption, and additionally reflect the decrease in the rate of return assumption from 6.95% to 6.90% as of June 30, 2023 as adopted by the Board.
 It is important to note that the experience will not conform exactly to the assumptions every year.
-As a result, in addition to the baseline projection of 7.00% investment returns, we provide additional stress testing in Section II based on varying returns in the future, as variation in this assumption is typically the most significant driver of variation in results.
+As a result, in addition to the baseline projection of 6.90% (6.95% for FY 2023 only) investment returns, we provide additional stress testing in Section II based on varying returns in the future, as variation in this assumption is typically the most significant driver of variation in results.